 For now, I’ll force myself to talk about myself.
 I was born in Barbados and raised in New York.
 I’ve lived in two countries and have lived in eight states, and because I’ve lived in so many places, I can adapt to almost anything and anyone.
 I enjoy karaoke, especially when the song list is all in Japanese.
 During winter months, I like to listen to and read about classic jazz.
 Both of my degrees are writing based—a BA in English and Creative Writing from Framingham State University, and an MFA in Writing for Screen and Television from University of Southern California’s School of Cinematic Arts.
 My thesis script was a TV pilot entitled A Little Pain, which was merited with distinction.
 Thanks to exclusively studying television for two years, I now strongly believe that there is an episode of The Sopranos that can teach every possible writing situation—ditto South Park!
 Consider me a chameleon that can figure out what works best for your writing and help you become the best writer you can possibly be.

-Framingham State University - BA, English, Creative Writing concentration
+Undergraduate Degree: Framingham State University - Bachelor in Arts, English, Creative Writing concentration

-University of Southern California - MFA with distinction, Writing for Screen and Television
+Graduate Degree: University of Southern California - Masters, Writing for Screen and Television